What is Via Hole in PCB?

 Plated Through Hole is abbreviated as PTH.
 This is the most common type.
-As long as you pick up the PCB and face the light, the hole that can see the bright light is the “through-hole.”
-This is also the simplest type of hole because you only need to use a drill or laser to directly drill the circuit board, and the cost is relatively cheap.
+If you pick up the PCB and face the light, the hole that can see the bright light is the “through hole.”
+This is also the simplest type of hole because you only need to use a drill or laser to drill the circuit board directly, and the cost is relatively cheap.

 PCB Plated Through Hole Design

 From a design perspective, a through-hole is mainly composed of two parts, one is the drill hole in the middle, and the other is the pad area around the drill hole.
 The size of these two parts is obvious.
 In the high-speed and high-density PCB design, PCB designers always hope that the smaller the via hole is the better.
 If there are smaller holes, more circuit routing space will be left on the circuit board.
 In addition, the smaller the via hole, the greater will be its own parasitic capacitance.